awsdocs/amazon-chime-sdk-developer-guide/doc_source/play-audio.md

 After a terminating digit stops the audio, it won't be repeated\.

 **Error handling**
-When the validation file contains errors, or an error occurs while running an action, the SIP media application calls a Lambda function with the appropriate error code\.
+When the validation file contains errors, or an error occurs while running an action, the SIP media application calls an AWS Lambda function with the appropriate error code\.

 |  Error  |  Message  |  Reason  |